Supply of medicines during the pandemic

 The rest of this page contains further information on dispensing and supply related topics during the pandemic.
 You may also find our COVID-19 Frequently Asked Questions page useful.

-Period of treatment of prescriptions
+Period of treatment

 |Prescriptions: Practices should not change their repeat prescription durations or support patients trying to stockpile: these actions may put a strain on the supply chain and exacerbate any potential shortages.
 Practices should consider putting all suitable patients on electronic repeat dispensing as soon as possible.
 The whole repeatable prescription can be valid for a year but each repeat should be for no longer than the patient has now.
 For example, if the patient has prescriptions for a month’s supply now then the repeat dispensing should be set up as 13 x 28 days’ supply.|